You’re not signed in. Sign in or register.

 Gender reassignment

-The term ‘gender reassignment’ is a protected characteristic within the Equality Act 2010 and refers to those who propose to go through, are going through, or have gone through a process for the purpose of reassigning the person’s sex by changing physiological or other attributes of sex.
+The term ‘gender reassignment’ is a protected characteristic under the Equality Act 2010 and refers to those who propose to go through, are going through, or have gone through a process for the purpose of reassigning the person’s sex by changing physiological or other attributes of sex.

 Marriage and civil partnership